buttermilk-crypto/tweetPepper/README.md

 # buttermilk tweetPepper

-tweetPepper provides support for things like key formats, protecting keys, and also has some ideas about how to distribute keys via contemporary techniques like social media.
+Built on the nucleus of TweetNaCl, TweetPepper provides contemporary key formats,  key protection using SCrypt/SecretBox, digital signature support scheme featuring CubeHash, key encapsulation using Salsa20, and other useful features you probably want anyway in a micro-cryptography kit.

-This project was originally forked from https://github.com/ianopolous/tweetnacl-java/ which provided the nucleus for the rest of the code.
-Because that fork was GPL'd I cannot include it in buttermilk.
+This project was originally forked from https://github.com/ianopolous/tweetnacl-java/.
+Because that fork was GPL'd I cannot include it in buttermilk, which is licensed Apache 2.0 FOSS.

 See https://tweetnacl.cr.yp.to/ and https://nacl.cr.yp.to/ for details about "salt".

 Bernstein et. al. present the big ideas here: https://tweetnacl.cr.yp.to/tweetnacl-20140917.pdf.

 So, they can have the big ideas, I'm happy with that.
 I am working on a small idea, which is that a crypto library is not much use without a PKI to support it.

-## Motivating the idea
+## Motivating the small idea

+ASN.1 encodings are dead, or should be.
+There has been only one meaningful challenge to PKIX, that is PGP, and high time for some new ideas.
+But what would a new PKI look like?
+How would the formats be encoded?

+I think of TweetPepper as a "micro-library."
+It is not trying to be all things to all people.
+But it represents some of the basic ideas in the context of DJB's suite of cryptography.

-Here's what some boxing and signing keys look like serialized to JSON (think key stores, PKCS#12, and PKCS#8):
+Here's what some boxing and signing keys look like serialized to JSON (think replacement for java key stores, PKCS#12, and PKCS#8):

 	{
 	  "Version": "Buttermilk Tweet Pepper Keys 1.0",
 	  "Contents": {
-	    "1t7ZRgQZ2HZh4pPMtAkm0r-X": {
+	    "3yW9H8jgN5yN5DoF4pCEFt-X": {
 	      "KeyAlgorithm": "TweetNaCl",
 	      "KeyUsage": "Boxing",
-	      "CreatedOn": "2016-05-21T16:56:01.281+10:00",
+	      "CreatedOn": "2016-05-22T09:13:17.894+10:00",
-	      "P": "4vFQtyzCGyr_D3zJBildDwz8IA4MPZ1wHIZnaBWGvTw=",
+	      "P": "nH26f2KYi-HXg3cJB6DhcjiPTY37U4hFLcNkbAGCvUg=",
 	      "X": [
-	        "AABAAAAAAEAAAAABX5H2oYKuvI6ZqVSJMekVn2fOV28kTMwngKCvsSlOwlJCbrCoCOyrEnJU",
-	        "K3OK3pBw8grm8Tb9pxzQRI9ORE8wQ3qeSqrAU18R9eYK-yBGHdMmTH_XdrWzeg=="
+	        "dHBAAABAAAF9M4ZQoAGcZrAiZOu_4lZo34VOexJqw2p2MJAjBVnHfAQQZKk9Qwt9hpA3kSTN",
+	        "0Rev3V_7mOFIHggGCdfOJbLJKWS6Ja49sdJ-1168S7ImjAp75F1qj0Xi"
 	      ]
 	    },
-	    "7jtaI9pres81h4HgUexa1X-X": {
+	    "2f18cpRAuoL5BKR0swGXaJ-X": {
 	      "KeyAlgorithm": "TweetNaCl",
 	      "KeyUsage": "Signing",
-	      "CreatedOn": "2016-05-21T16:56:01.313+10:00",
+	      "CreatedOn": "2016-05-22T09:13:17.932+10:00",
-	      "P": "KteGS6tx4tpvPHh626jo9u_ScEm19Wro7yDCK3HqvaQ=",
+	      "P": "ST04RKE8S8gVXwIz2MljBofEL_dDObHUD1ZgZWrTLUc=",
 	      "X": [
-	        "AABAAAAAAEAAAAAB5j-QZt7pv7QiwE511KU5krozi-UkHWjx5V64DLxuuxc7qHOQB85tiiV2",
-	        "Oc1wi0rqeL_eygxtr2Y_KiMWTMlE0IqCN13izT77EAC-kEp_dIqthqs9SFigCDqXTnWidY4V",
-	        "jJFNbVbHn6aGLXs6zgP7jPzp9-5YWRC1"
+	        "dHBAAABAAAFcBQHxXQmvOl9H5mzG5_08ITFSG-VNji1hHkZjPLhtCeKqN5ZLguUxsM6-bg3P",
+	        "gk1hsTqIVyisNRM3zV1fvXKKCDRnBg5SlIEMF24185lmvlzIXt2dGMByWGwnVwyO5UbLpbrL",
+	        "vj5Z-Mc_qtin4X_8is4nZz_xOXc="
 	      ]
 	    }
 	  }
 	}

 This protection format is intended to remain local to the secret keeper (i.e., is not for key publication).
+"X" is a password-protected encryption block using SecretBox and SCrypt for the KDF.
+Keys are generated in pairs for boxing (encryption) and signing purposes.

-Here's what an item intended for publication might look like.
+Here's what a message intended for publication might look like.
 This is for, e.g., a web service call.
-It contains a verifiable signature over the contents which includes public keys, an info affirmation, and contact info.
+It contains a verifiable signature over the contents which includes public keys, an info affirmation, and a contact info section.
+It contains the public portion of the above keys.
 Think replacement for X-509.

 	{
 	  "Version": "Buttermilk Tweet Pepper 1.0",
-	  "KMUHandle": "7gJtQnjNERQNebdEEk7xeL-T",
+	  "KMUHandle": "5fAC3UdTDgbFA1sZ65R0pH-T",
 	  "AdminEmail": "dave@cryptoregistry.com",
 	  "Contents": {
-	    "6yaIlNE8VFTAstk8cnUUEH-C": {
+	    "3NB3h7MksqYPtFdZP3CPb1-C": {
 	      "ContactType": "Person",
 	      "GivenName.0": "David",
 	      "FamilyName.0": "Smith",